 North Tabor Neighborhood Portland

-North Tabor Neighborhood Amenities
+Features of North Tabor

 North Tabor is nestled along the north side of Mount Tabor.
-North Tabor is served by the 60th MAX station; with buslines along Burnside, Glisan and 60th; the 50s bikeway, and offers convenient access to I-84.
+North Tabor is served by the 60th MAX station; with bus lines along Burnside, Glisan, and 60th; the 50s bikeway, and offers convenient access to I-84.
 NE Glisan runs through it.

 NE/SE 50s Bikeway Project